phpzone/shell/docs/source/index.rst

 An example speaks a hundred words so let’s go through one.

-The configuration file below is used for a development of this extension:
+The configuration file below is used for the development of this extension:

 .. literalinclude:: ../../phpzone.yml
     :language: yaml